 You can check out this post here to get more ideas for things you may want to do with your new donkey!
 What Are Donkeys Used For?

-A Livestock Guardian Donkey has been the best option for my farm.
-I’ve used them for many years now to guard multiple breeds of poultry and small ruminants.
+A Livestock Guardian Donkey was the best option for my farm.
+I used them for many years now to guard multiple breeds of poultry and small ruminants.

 Click the pic to see the book on Amazon!